GIScience/openrouteservice/docs/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 > rm -r apache-tomcat-${TOMCAT_VERSION} apache-tomcat-${TOMCAT_VERSION}.tar.gz
 ```

-### Set the necessary permissions for the Tomcat 10 user.
+### Set the necessary permissions for the Tomcat 10 user

 The following commands will set the necessary permissions for the `tomcat` user.
 They have to be executed as the root user and should always be executed when changes were made to the Tomcat directory.